aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 You can change the stack parameters in the `Makefile` or pass them as variable assignments as part of `make` call.

-❗ Please make sure that default or your custom CIDRs do not conflict with any existing VPC in the account and the region where you are deploying the CloudFormation stack
+❗ Please make sure that default or your custom CIDRs do not conflict with any existing VPC in the account and the region where you are deploying the CloudFormation stack.

 ## Deployment steps